ESL Frequently Asked Questions

 - Recreational: Baking, Drama, Crafts, Scrapbooking, Sculpting

-- All Premium escorted weekend and evening social travel programs, including:
+- All escorted off-campus weekend and evening social travel programs, including (subject to change):

 - 3D2N Leadership Development & Teambuilding Trip to an Outdoor Recreation Centre.

-- Day trip to Niagara Falls, Canada's Wonderland, Toronto Blue Jays baseball game, CN Tower, etc. (Final and complete schedule of activities will be sent in May 2018 to each camper."
+- Day trip to Niagara Falls, Royal Ontario Museum, Trampoline Dodgeball, Scavenger Hunt, Medieval Times Dinner and Show, Laser Quest, Toronto Blue Jays Baseball Game, Shopping, CN Tower, Canada's Wonderland (Final and complete schedule of activities will be sent to each camper in May, 2018).

 - $200 CAD Damage & Key deposit which will be refunded upon departure